whoateallthepi/picoweatherstation/readme.md

 Weather reports (message type 100) are generated at REPORTING_FREQUENCY minute intervals.
 Note this should be a divisor of 60.
 The reports are triggered by a repeating alarm set on the pico's real time clock (RTC).
 The clock is set to a default time on startup.
 It is synced with the basestation when it receives a 201 message type (below).
 Station details (including the altitude setting important for correct pressure calculation) are also defauted but need setting up with a 200 message (below).
 Various totals are reset at midnight on the RTC.
 Note the RTC is set to local time but the data messages use an eight-byth epoch UTC time.
 (Beware the 2034 bug).
 So the station data includes a timezone which has to be incorporated into the UTC time conversion.
 The pressure/temperature/humidity sensor (currently BME280) is read as part of the weather report process.
+There is an SPI connection to the **BME280 sensor** At the moment the sensor code has sleeps in it so it cannot be run via a timer.
-#### uart handling
+#### uart handling -p2p
 The code is set up to communicate with the RAK811 via at codes.
 For development you can #undef RAK811 and jut get serial output to a terminal etc. Although much of that alternative code has been untried for most of the development cycle.
 The data arrives from (and is sent to) the RAK811 as hex encoded characters eg, a typical weather report is sent as:
 ```
 at+send=lorap2p:64E6605481DB31823661DC78D0000000B4000001E000B4000000000000000012D107160000007000000001868D00018ED5\r\n